Decentralized-ID/decentralized-id.github.io/unsorted/dweb.md

 ---
-title: The Decentralized Web and Self Sovereign Identity
+title: The Decentralized Web and Digital Identity
 published: false
 ---